bstillman/bgbackup/README.md

 echo -n $(openssl rand -base64 24) > /etc/my.cnf.d/backupscript.key
 ```

-Create the MDB Utilities schema/database: <br />
+Create the MDB Utilities schema/database (replace backuphistschema with the value of `backuphistschema`): <br />
 ```
 CREATE DATABASE backuphistschema;
 ```

-Create the backup user:  <br />
+Create the backup user (change backupuser to the value of `backupuser`, backuppass to the value of `backuppass`, and backuphistschema to the value of `backuphistschema`):  <br />
 ```
-GRANT RELOAD, LOCK TABLES, REPLICATION CLIENT ON *.* TO 'bgbackup'@'localhost' IDENTIFIED BY 'your_password_here';
+GRANT RELOAD, LOCK TABLES, REPLICATION CLIENT ON *.* TO 'backupuser'@'localhost' IDENTIFIED BY 'backuppass';
-GRANT ALL PRIVILEGES ON backuphistschema.* TO 'backup_user'@'localhost';
+GRANT ALL PRIVILEGES ON backuphistschema.* TO 'backupuser'@'localhost';
 FLUSH PRIVILEGES;
 ```

-Add this info to bottom of /etc/my.cnf (MySQL) or new /etc/my.cnf.d/xtrabackup.cnf (MariaDB): <br />
+Add this info to bottom of /etc/my.cnf (MySQL) or new /etc/my.cnf.d/xtrabackup.cnf (MariaDB) (change the paths to your paths): <br />
 ```
 [xtrabackup]
 port = 3306